Photo by Samo Trebizan / Shutterstock.com

-The Cheapism blog recently surveyed the landscape and found many providers — including Walgreens, CVS, Walmart and Target — offering flu shots for between about $20 and $40.
+Last October, the Cheapism blog recently surveyed the landscape and found many providers — including Walgreens, CVS, Walmart and Target — offering flu shots for between about $20 and $40.
 That’s a small price to pay for staying healthy this flu season.

 One of the best deals was at Costco, where you can get a flu shot for just $19.99.

 A few providers of flu shots are offering bonuses to people who are vaccinated.
 For example:

 - Target: Get a flu shot at a CVS Pharmacy location inside Target, and you’ll receive a coupon good for $5 off a Target purchase.